-1. District initiated staff professional development and collaboration aligned with standards-based instructional materials and research-based instructional strategies that effectively target the needs of all students.
+- 1. District initiated staff professional development and collaboration aligned with standards-based instructional materials and research-based instructional strategies that effectively target the needs of all students.
 This will include professional development for teachers, administrators, and instructional aides.
 Additional Teachers on Special Assignment (TOSAs) will be funded to provide on-site professional development.
 Outside consultants will be contracted with as needed to provide systemic and systematic professional development to staff.
-Conference attendance for administrators, teachers, and support staff will be supported.
+Conference attendance for administrators, teachers, and support staff will be supported. - 2.
+Early Childhood Education (ECE).
+ECE funds are utilized to fund: - Staffing, including ECE TOSA's, community liaisons, and nursing assistants

-- 2. Early Childhood Education (ECE).
-ECE funds are utilized to fund: - A. Staffing, including ECE TOSA's, community liaisons, and nursing assistants - B. Teacher Extra Duty - C. Technology and other supplementary supplies to support instruction
+- Teacher Extra Duty - Technology and other supplementary supplies to support instruction

-The district does not currently reserve Title I funds specifically for the development of effective school library programs.
+The district does not currently reserve Title I funds specifically for the development of effective school library programs however many school sites do supplement their library collections via the SPSA.